IEEE 802.1ag

-IEEE 802.1ag (also CFM) (IEEE Standard for Local and Metropolitan Area Networks Virtual Bridged Local Area Networks Amendment 5: Connectivity Fault Management) is a standard defined by IEEE.
-It defines protocols and practices for OAM (Operations, Administration, and Maintenance) for paths through 802.1 bridges and local area networks (LANs).
-It is an amendment to IEEE 802.1Q-2005 and was approved in 2007.
+IEEE 802.1ag is an amendment to the IEEE 802.1Q networking standard which introduces Connectivity Fault Management (CFM).
+This defines protocols and practices for the operations, administration, and maintenance (OAM) of paths through 802.1 bridges and local area networks (LANs).
+The final version was approved by the IEEE in 2007.

-IEEE 802.1ag is copied from the earlier ITU-T Recommendation Y.1731, which additionally addresses performance monitoring.
+IEEE 802.1ag is a subset of the earlier ITU-T Recommendation Y.1731, which additionally addresses performance monitoring.